Trigger Rules

 Branch Events

-Events triggered by changes to remote code branches.
+Events triggered by remote code branch changes.

-commit.add: Triggered when a branch push includes new commits.
-This event provides an additional environment variable CNB_NEW_COMMITS_COUNT, indicating the number of new commits.
-Can be used with git log -n to view the new commits.
+| commit.add | Triggered when branch push contains new commits | Additionally provides environment variable CNB_NEW_COMMITS_COUNT (number of new Commits), can be combined with git log -n to view new Commits |

 dev/1: